wercker-labs/wercker-blog/source/posts/2013-08-27-Deploying-your-PHP-application-to-fortrabbit.md

           git push fortrabbit master -f
 ```

-Most steps should be self explaining, but here is what is it does in plain English:
+Most steps should be self explanatory, but here is what it does in plain English:

   * Trust forstrabbit git hostname, eq: `it2.eu1.frbit.com`
   * Setup git repository and add all files to push